Traditional Cape Buffalo Safaris in the Heart of the South African Lowveld

 This sumptuous hunting camp in the Limpopo bushveld near Hoedspruit is very well-equipped to entertain both hunters and their observers or families.
 With its handsome boma area, sparkling swimming pool and spacious patio, there are ample facilities for relaxation and entertainment.

 The camp's luxurious units are all en suite and air-conditioned, with tasteful furnishings and even private verandas.
 Mealtimes are offered in a variety of settings, from poolside high tea to festive evenings in the boma with its welcoming fire pit.
 From the camp itself, guests can enjoy game drives and bush walks.
-Lions, leopards, buffaloes and rhinos roam the surrounding wilderness, as well as plains game like giraffe and kudus.
+Cape buffalo occur in the surrounding wilderness, along with a wide variety of plains game.
+From the camp itself, guests can also enjoy game drives and bush walks, depending on the day’s plan and local conditions.

 A wealth of excursions are available from the hunting camp, from game drives in the world-renowned Kruger National Park to touring wildlife rehabilitation hubs like Moholoholo and Hoedspruit Endangered Species Center.
 Cultural village experiences, hot air ballooning and a visit to the Blyde River Canyon are also on offer.